 If you care about blog accessibility, you will plan this process, with some care.

-Changing one domain, for another, will take some work.
+Changing one domain, for another, requires careful planning.

 - Register the new domain.